Empowered Neural Cellular Automata: methods

-The rules of the CA are embodied by a feed-forward neural network with no hidden layers (Figure \ref{fig:methods}d).
-The inputs for a given cell include neighboring cells' signals and the live/dead values for neighboring cells and the cell itself.
-The network outputs the live/dead values of neighboring cells to allow for growth or death of contiguous patches of cells and a new signal for the cell itself.
 At each time step, the neural network is executed sequentially for each cell in the grid to determine the global state of the CA at the following time step (Figure \ref{fig:methods}e).
 In a similar manner to biological signaling gradients, signal diffuses through the CA at each time step at a decaying rate.
 Each CA simulation begins with a seed cell at the center of an $M \times M$ grid with a signal value of zero.
 The CA develops for $N$ time steps at which point the resulting morphology can be compared to a pre-determined target shape.